phpearth/awesome-community/README.md

 * [Quora](https://www.quora.com/) - Quora is a question-and-answer website where questions are asked, answered, edited and organized by its community
 * [Reddit](http://reddit) - Reddit is an entertainment, social networking, and news website with lots of forums for developers.
 * [Sitepoint Forums](http://community.sitepoint.com/) - Sitepoint community forums for developers
+* [Slack](http://slack.com/) - Platform for team communication: everything in one place, instantly searchable and available
 * [Stack Overflow](http://stackoverflow.com) - A language-independent collaboratively edited question and answer site for programmers

 [Back to top](#awesome-community-)